 Podcasting on-the-go and out in the field has never been easier.
 Portable audio recorders (aka field recorder, digital audio recorder, handy record, handheld recorder) are exactly what you need.
-They have built-in microphones, inputs for external mics (including two XLR/TRS combo inputs), outputs for headphones, and more.
+Whatever you like to call them, its their mobile recording capabilities that’re important: built-in microphones, external mics inputs (including two XLR/TRS combo inputs), outputs for headphones, and more.

-If you want to get to the core and just want to know the Best Overall Portable Recorder, it’s the – Zoom H4n Pro.
+If you want to get to the core and just want to know the Best Portable Audio Recorder for Podcasts, it’s the – Zoom H4n Pro.

 The biggest difference between the various digital recorders is the audio quality you’re going to end up with.
 Some will have XLR inputs, so you’re able to connect your XLR mics directly to the recorder.
 You can connect lav mics or even just the built-in mics on the recorders.

-Let’s get right into it and take a look at the best audio recorders for podcasting in 2020.
+Let’s get right into it and take a look at the best portable audio recorder for podcasting and you.
 After the list, we’ll also have a buyer’s guide that gives great tips on what to look out for when choosing your portable digital audio recorder.

 Best Digital Recorders for Podcasting

 This round-up list will give you the options of recorders to choose from.